musadu2/wrong-in-the-same-way/README.md

 For each training-set size, the corresponding `mace_submit` file contains the hyperparameters and training configuration used in the study.

-The repository also includes the corresponding training `.log` files.
+There are corresponding training `.log` files.
 These logs can be used to verify that the reproduced training procedure is consistent with the original calculations.

+We also include Google Drive link to access our already trained [MACE models](https://drive.google.com/drive/folders/1fYCIbwP6Xih4tpCdqGmsMj3UfixmqFyc?usp=sharing) at ND={15, 50, 150 and 1500}.
+You can find the conda environments which show the version of MACE that we used to develop our models.

 ### MACE reproduction workflow